hobbymachinist/els/docs/els.md

 #### F/P

+Set feed & depth of cut.

-1. Set feed.
-The feed rate is independent of the spindle RPM at mm/s.
+NOTE: The feed rate is independent of the spindle RPM at mm/s.

-2. Press key again to set depth of cut for turning and finishing pass.
+Press key to cycle through

+1. roughing feed rate in mm/s
+2. finishing pass feed rate in mm/s
+3. roughing depth of cut in mm
+4. finishing pass feed rate in mm/s

 #### Z/X